strangetom/ingredient-parser/docs/source/start/index.rst

 amount
     The amounts parsed from the sentence.
 Each amount has a quantity and a unit, plus optional flags indicating if the amount is approximate or is for a singular item.

+    Where possible, the unit field is a `pint.Unit <https://pint.readthedocs.io/en/stable/>`_ object.

 name
     The name of the ingredient sentence, or None.